playmakermz/html-and-css-guide/document/css.md

 Here, we can see that the blue box and the red box are nested within the yellow box.
 Note that the red box has a bigger margin than the blue box, making it appear smaller.

 When you increase the blue box's margin, it will increase the distance between its border and surrounding elements.

+## Attribute selector

+`
+[type='radio'] {
+  margin: 20px 0px 20px 0px;
+}
+`
+ You have been adding id or class attributes to elements that you wish to specifically style.
+These are known as ID and class selectors.
+There are other CSS Selectors you can use to select custom groups of elements to style.

+Let's bring out CatPhotoApp again to practice using CSS Selectors.

+For this challenge, you will use the [attr=value] attribute selector to style the checkboxes in CatPhotoApp.
+This selector matches and styles elements with a specific attribute value.
+For example, the below code changes the margins of all elements with the attribute type and a corresponding value of radio:

 #### Refrensi